Raspberry Pi driver for the REXYGEN system

 Figure 2.1: An example of project main file with the RPiDrv driver included

 There is one block which must be added to the project to include the driver.
 A block of type IODRV connected to the Drivers output of the main EXEC block.
-The three most important parameters are:
+The four most important parameters are:

 • module – name of the module linked to the driver, in this case RPiDrv – the name is CASE SENSITIVE!